 First aggravated offense.
 For a first aggravated offense, the driver must serve three days in jail and complete three days of a driver's intervention program.

 Second aggravated offense.
-A second aggravated offense carries at least 20 days in jail or ten days in jail and 36 days on house arrest with alcohol monitoring under the Community Control Sanction program.
+A second aggravated offense carries at least 20 days in jail or 10 days in jail and 36 days on house arrest with alcohol monitoring under the Community Control Sanction program.

 Third aggravated offense.
 A driver convicted of a third aggravated offense must serve 60 days in jail or 30 days in jail and 110 days on house arrest with alcohol monitoring under the Community Control Sanction program.